Social Justice and Writing Centres

 Panelists will present for no more than 15 minutes on a theoretical question, a pedagogical practice, or a research study.
 Submissions must showcase systematic research based on any approach: quantitative, qualitative, mixed-method, action-based, reflective or theoretical.
 Presentations will be grouped into panels of 2 or 3 presenters.
 Once sessions are confirmed, we will share information about your co-presenters, so that you can coordinate how best to involve the audience in your session.
 Note that shorter presentations will increase the time available to engage the audience in discussion.
 Presenters are also welcome to propose their own panel of grouped presentations.

 Roundtable sessions are ideal for works-in-progress, pedagogical innovations, or taking up an issue of current debate in our field.
 Roundtable facilitators will lead a 45-minute discussion that encourages active participation and contribution from attendees.
 Proposals should indicate the topic of your discussion, why it would be of interest to writing centre colleagues, and how you plan to engage participants and facilitate a dynamic discussion.

-Workshops are an opportunity to model an innovative practice, strategy or innovation for your colleagues through collaborative hands-on activities.
+Workshops are an opportunity to model an innovative practice, strategy, or innovation for your colleagues through collaborative hands-on activities.
 The materials, activities, and presentation should be as accessible as possible.
-Proposals should clearly describe the practice you intend to feature, the overall structure of the session, and how you will actively engage the audience.
+Proposals should clearly describe the practice you intend to feature, the overall structure of the session, and how you will actively engage the audience

 Writing Centre Sandbox

-CWCA/ACCR is a national affiliate of the International Writing Centers Association (IWCA), and we are using their submission and review portal.
 You do not need to be a member of IWCA to submit a proposal, and there is no cost associated.
-Submitting via the IWCA review portal is a two-stage process:
+By following this process, you do not become a member of IWCA.